passaglia/japanfeed/README.md

 `changedetection/changedetection.py` loads the resources which do not have RSS feeds into the datastructure of a (changedetection.io)[https://github.com/dgtlmoon/changedetection.io]instance.

- `launch.sh` runs all the above and launches the [FreshRSS] newsreader (https://github.com/FreshRSS/FreshRSS) and the (changedetection.io)[https://github.com/dgtlmoon/changedetection.io] instance.
+ `launch.sh` runs all the above and launches the [FreshRSS] newsreader (https://github.com/FreshRSS/FreshRSS) and a (changedetection.io)[https://github.com/dgtlmoon/changedetection.io] instance.

 <!-- - TODO:
 - 1-- Load rss feeds into fresh rss https://github.com/FreshRSS/FreshRSS/blob/edge/cli/README.md